Froncu/Fronge/README.md

 ## Features

-- **Custom ECS Architecture**: High-performance Entity Component System built on sparse set data structures for optimal cache efficiency and iteration speed.
+- **Custom ECS Architecture** built on sparse set data structures for optimal cache efficiency and iteration speed.
-- **Integrated Physics**: Custom physics system designed to work seamlessly with the ECS architecture.
+- **Integrated Physics** system designed to work seamlessly with the ECS architecture.
-- **Flexible Input System**: Keyboard and gamepad inputs are routed to per-user controllers, allowing dynamic device assignment and customizable action mappings.
+- **Flexible Input System** that routes keyboard and gamepad inputs to per-user controllers, allowing dynamic device assignment and customizable action mappings.
-- **Thread-Safe Logging**: Centralized logging class ensuring safe access from multiple threads.
-Supports source-directory mapping.
+- **Thread-Safe Logging** class ensuring safe access from multiple threads with support for source-directory mapping.
-- **Smart References**: Pointer-like class that automatically updates its address when the object it points to is moved or becomes `nullptr` if the object is destroyed.
+- **Smart References** which are pointer-like class that automatically updates its address when the object it points to is moved or becomes `nullptr` if the object is destroyed.
-- **Event System**: Event listener and dispatcher classes for decoupling systems through event handling.
+- **Event System** with listener and dispatcher classes for decoupling systems through event handling.

 ## Philosophy

 This engine is developed with three core principles:

-- **Learning by Building**: Relies only on minimal foundational libraries for platform and tooling support; everything else is built from scratch.
+- **Learning by Building**
+Relies only on minimal foundational libraries for platform and tooling support; everything else is built from scratch.

+- **Abstraction First**
-- **Abstraction First**: The dependencies are wrapped behind clean, engine-specific interfaces to maintain flexibility and control over the API.
+The dependencies are wrapped behind clean, engine-specific interfaces to maintain flexibility and control over the API.

+- **Modern C++**
-- **Modern C++**: Written in C++23 with a focus on clean design, safety, and performance through modern language features.
+Written in C++23 with a focus on clean design, safety, and performance through modern language features.
 Future updates will explore C++26 to leverage compile-time reflection for serialization of components, scenes, and other engine data.

 ## Dependencies

-- [SDL3](https://github.com/libsdl-org/SDL) - Core functionality (entry point, system events, input, windowing, ...)
+- [SDL3](https://github.com/libsdl-org/SDL) - Core functionality (entry point, system events, input, windowing, etc.)
 - [SDL3_image](https://github.com/libsdl-org/SDL_image) - Image loading support
 - [SDL3_ttf](https://github.com/libsdl-org/SDL_ttf) - Font rendering and text support
 - [Dear ImGui](https://github.com/ocornut/imgui) - Editor UI